-Breyer’s expected retirement renews focus on potential replacements
+Breyer’s retirement renews focus on potential replacements

 The D.C.
 Circuit has been a steppingstone for several recent Supreme Court justices, including Chief Justice John G. Roberts Jr. and Justices Brett M. Kavanaugh, Clarence Thomas and the late Ruth Bader Ginsburg.
 It often handles high-profile separation-of-powers disputes as well as legal questions surrounding federal agency actions.

-Childs, 55, has not only broad experience on the federal trial court since 2010 but also as a state court judge.
-She served in state government on the workers’ compensation commission and was deputy director of the state Department of Labor.
-Childs was the first Black female law partner at the Columbia firm Nexsen Pruet, said her former colleague W. Leighton Lord.
+Childs, 55, has not only broad experience on the federal trial court but also as a state court judge.
+She served in state government on the workers’ compensation commission and was deputy director of South Carolina’s Department of Labor.
+Childs was the first Black female law partner at the Columbia, S.C., firm Nexsen Pruet, her former colleague W. Leighton Lord said.

 Childs and Jackson, who is 51, are among eight of Biden’s 19 circuit court nominees so far who are Black women.
 Before he took office, there were only five Black women on any federal appeals court, and none of those is younger than 69 years old, making it highly unlikely Biden would select them.